greenelab/phenoplier/environment/README.md

-## Conda environment
+# Conda environment and data

-If you want to run scripts/notebook from PhenoPLIER, you need to follow these steps to create a conda environment.
+If you want to run scripts/notebook from PhenoPLIER, you need to follow these steps to create a conda environment and download the necessary data.

  1. Install [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
+ 1. Open a terminal and execute all following steps in it.
  1. Run:

     ```bash